doda25-team10/operation/README.md

 ## Comments for A1

 We tried implementing all subtasks of assignment A1, aiming for the *Excellent* level in the rubric.
 Only F1 is a work-in-progress with an open PR.
-All repositories have been tagged with the 'A1' for this assignment, except for lib-version which is 'v0.1.0'.
+All repositories have been tagged with the 'A1' for this assignment.